Shukurulloh92/Game-2048/README.md

 # 2048 Game

-A simple implementation of the 2048 game in JavaScript, HTML and CSS.
+This is an implementation of the popular 2048 game, created with Gemini AI using JavaScript, HTML and CSS.

 ## Play